-And thank you to all who attended any or all of the three fall evenings offering Poetry, Music, and Delectable Delights!
-The dates are set for the spring evenings: March 15, April 19, and May 17.
+Mark your calendars for the spring series of Poetry, Music, and Delectable Delights!
+The dates are set for the spring evenings: March 15, April 12, and May 17.
 You are invited to join us at the beautiful fine art gallery, Visions of Vermont, Main St. in Jeffersonville, Vermont, and listen to Vermont’s best poetry and music while tasting the culinary masterpieces of The Gilded Pear catering.
-These evenings provide a place and time for everyone in the community (and beyond) to gather and enjoy the arts.
+On March 15, Poet Angela Patten will join us.
+On April 12, Vermont Poet Laureate, Sydney Lea will read, and on May 17, Mary Jane Dickerson will be the feature poet.
+These evenings, which all begin at 7:00 pm, provide a place and time for everyone in the community (and beyond) to gather and enjoy the arts.

 Workshops offered by SPR can be tailored to your wants and needs.
 The number of sessions, participants, length of workshop, and even content is discussed and agreed upon ahead of time.
-Workshops can be geared to teachers with or without experience in teaching and incorporating poetry into their curriculum, experienced poets, novice poets, or to the lover of poetry who enjoys reading, not writing, poetry.
-Workshops can also be geared towards small groups of students in the accompaniment of a teacher; a great way to individualize instruction and allow those students especially interested in words, language, and poetry to explore beyond the normal classroom experience.
+Workshops can be geared to the general public, teachers with or without experience in teaching and incorporating poetry into their curriculum, experienced poets, novice poets, or to the lover of poetry who enjoys reading, not writing, poetry.
+Workshops can also be geared towards regular classroom settings in the accompaniment of a teacher (see workshops) or in small groups with a teacher present: a great way to individualize instruction and allow those students especially interested in words, language, and poetry to explore beyond the normal classroom experience.

 We hope to see you soon!